fnando/sublime-codefmt/README.md

     default_config: null,

     // Config files that will be looked up on the root of the project.
-    // If the formatter doesn't require a config file (or is automatically
+    // If the formatter doesn’t require a config file (or is automatically
     // inferred by the formatter), you may want to set this to an empty array.
     config_files: ["txtfmt.config.json"],
   },